ibm-ecm/automation-mobile-capture/admin/AMC_Administration_Guide.md

 1. Click **Edit**
 1. Click **Choose a file** to upload a copy of the document you would like to scan (in PNG or PDF format) and click **Upload**
 1. (Optional) Create the areas you would like to extract data from, by dragging the cursor on the uploaded document.
-1. (Optional) Set up signature zones by clicking the **Add Signature** button and drag them on the desired area of the document.
+1. (Optional) Set up signature zones by clicking **Add Signature** and drag them on the desired area of the document.
 1. Fill in the **Zones** field/s with their corresponding name.
 These Zones also represent the Scenario Properties of this step as well as the names of the signatures.
 1. Check or Uncheck the **Allow user to import from device** box, in case of wanting to import the document from the mobile device.
 1. Check or Uncheck the **Ask for signature confirmation** box, in case of wanting a to confirm a signature from the document.